NathanDuma/LinkedIn-Easy-Apply-Bot/README.md

  ```
 Answer the following question for the default industries.
 Next, input your custom ones.
 This can include technologies, programming languages, frameworks, etc.
 The years of experience needs to be a whole number.
+Fill in the default for industries you did not list (keep in mind if it's not zero, you will get your application seen more often).
 ```yaml
 # ------------ Additional parameters: years of INDUSTRY experience ---------------
 # How many years of TECHNOLOGY experience do you currently have? (whole numbers only)